Elephant418/Ubiq/doc/string/starts_with.md

 Summary
 --------

-Checks if a string starts with a specific character/sequence.
+Checks if a string starts with a specific character/sequence. <br>
+If several matches are given, checks if the string starts with at least one of them. <br>
+This function is case sensitive.